wazuh/wazuh-documentation/source/installation-guide/index.rst

 Wazuh is free and open source.
 Its components abide by the `GNU General Public License, version 2 <https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html>`_ and the `Apache License, Version 2.0 <https://www.apache.org/licenses/LICENSE-2.0>`_ (ALv2).

 In this installation guide, you will learn how to install Wazuh in your infrastructure.
-We also offer `Wazuh Cloud <https://wazuh.com/cloud/>`_, our software as a service (SaaS) solution.
-Check the :ref:`Cloud service <cloud_service>` documentation for more information.

 .. admonition:: Wazuh Cloud